 Our corporate family credit rating with Moody's is Baa1.
 We have targeted this level both for the notional and the actual capital structure.
+We also target unchanged credit ratings with the other two rating agencies.

 SECTION B: FINANCIAL RATIOS - ACTUAL CAPITAL STRUCTURE